adambabik/express-route/README.md

 });
 ```

 `get` is a default HTTP method.
-You can change it using an object:
+You can change it using an object definition:

 ```javascript
 module.exports = {